-There is no better way to immerse yourself into vegetarian cooking than a residential course, let alone one taking place in sunny, warm and scrumptious Italy.
+There is no better way to immerse yourself into vegetarian cooking than a residential holiday course, let alone one taking place in sunny, warm and scrumptious Italy.

 Come and join the Vegetarian Cookery School for a sunshine filled cooking week in Apulia, the undiscovered heel of southern Italy, staying in the magnificent Palazzo Bacile di Castiglione, surrounded by ancient olive trees, citrus groves and figs, with fantastic vegetable markets, close to the sea and unspoilt villages.